-3.2 Technological Advance
+29.3.2 Technological advance

 There also was considerable technological advance in contraception over this period.
 Start with the condom.
+Fig. 29.6 shows two early versions.
 In 1844 The United States Practical Receipt Book (p.
 87) provided instructions on how to make a condom: